microvm/microvm-tutorial/docs/langimpl/interact.rst

     %the_trap = TRAP <@void> KEEPALIVE(%result)

-Consider that the code generator of a highly-optimising µVM implementation may perform liveness analysis and discard the value of some variables if it is never used again (i.e. "dead" variables).
+Consider that the code generator of a highly-optimising Mu implementation may perform liveness analysis and discard the value of some variables if it is never used again (i.e. "dead" variables).
 Not all variables may be "live" when the ``TRAP`` instruction is executed, so their values may not always be available